 Crowded Analyst Coverage

-Analyst stock coverage is "crowded:" the most-covered 5% U.S. equities amount to 25% of earnings forecasts.
+Analyst stock coverage is "crowded:'' the most-covered 5% U.S. equities amount to 25% of earnings forecasts.
 Coverage clustering persists after controlling for factors commonly associated with analyst following, and correlates with investors' demand for information.
-Is information supply optimally distributed in financial markets?
-We build a model where limited-attention investors endogenously learn about securities.
-Analysts compete for scarce investor attention, providing forecasts that reduce learning costs.
-Coverage crowding emerges through strategic complementarity effects.
-For limited investor attention, analysts prefer to share a crowded space rather than ``going against the wind'' to cover more opaque assets.
-However, coverage skewness is excessive from the investors' perspective.
+Is information supply optimally distributed in markets?
+We build a model where analysts compete for scarce investor attention, providing forecasts that enhance investor learning.
+If clearing prices are not perfectly revealing, strategic complementarity effects dominate: analysts prefer to share a crowded space rather than "going against the wind'' to cover relatively neglected assets.
+As investors' learning capacity increases, analyst coverage clustering is always excessive.

 Keywords: analyst coverage, rational inattention, career concerns, information processing, learning